TotoWang-hhh/mktranslate/README.md

 ## About This Script

-This directory contains a script which helps initialize a template json file for translations of this software.
+This directory contains a script which helps initializing a template json file for translations of a software.

 ## Usage